Image-X-Institute/MRI_DistortionPhantom/readme.md

 This repository contains code to generate a customized MRI Distortion Phantom in [FreeCAD](https://www.freecadweb.org/).
 We also provide a 'how to' on manufacturing and imaging such a phantom.

-Compared to other MRI distortion phantoms, this work is:
+Compared to other MRI distortion phantoms, this is:

-- Free and open source design
+- Free and open source
 - Completely user customizable
 - Water free: light weight and leak free
 - Designed for cheap and easy construction